Immigration Detention Representation Program

 Both new and experienced calls are encouraged to apply.

 Selection of the lawyer participants will be based on the following criteria:

 - Demonstrated interest in immigration detention matters

 - Record in good standing with the LSO and LAO

 - Feedback from references provided by the applicants

-As the IDRP is being launched on a pilot basis, LAO retains sole discretion to select lawyers for the program and remove participating lawyers if program expectations cannot be met.
-If the program continues after the one-year pilot period, stakeholders and panel lawyers will be invited to provide feedback on the selection process.
+LAO retains sole discretion to select lawyers for the program and remove participating lawyers if program expectations cannot be met.

 Program participation expectations

-Panel lawyers participating in the IDRP should be available for up to three detention hearings per month, typically on very short notice.
+Roster lawyers participating in the IDRP should be available for up to three detention hearings per month, typically on very short notice.
+Lawyers participating in the Ottawa IDRP are not required to commit to a minimum number of hearings per month.
 Scheduling will be based on the lawyer’s availability and the demand for services.